Costa Rica Digital Nomad Visa Guide (2024)

 Can I live in Costa Rica without a digital nomad visa while working remotely?

 Technically, yes, you can.
-There are several options for those who can’t (or don’t want to) apply for the digital nomad visa.
+There are several alternative options for those who can’t (or don’t want to) apply for the digital nomad visa.

 However, all of them are limiting in some way.